jolynutella/100-days-of-Python/Day-1/README.md

 ```docker build -t band-name-generator .```
 - Run the container:
 ```docker run -it band-name-generator```
-- The app will ask for your city and pet name, and then display the generated band name.
+- The app will ask for the city name you grew up in and pet name, and then display the generated band name.